 Block storage devices provide fixed-sized raw storage capacity.
 Each storage volume can be treated as an independent disk drive and controlled by an external server operating system.
 This block device can be mounted by the guest operating system as if it were a physical disk.
 The most common examples of Block Storage are SAN, iSCSI, and local disks.

 Block storage is the most commonly used storage type for most applications.
-Block storage can be either locally or network attached.
-Block storage devices typically are formatted with a file system like FAT32, NTFS, EXT3, and EXT4.
+It can be either locally or network attached, and are typically formatted with a file system like FAT32, NTFS, EXT3, and EXT4.

-- Block storage is ideal for databases, since a DB requires consistent I/O performance and low-latency connectivity.
+- Ideal for databases, since a DB requires consistent I/O performance and low-latency connectivity.

-- You can use block storage for RAID Volumes, where you combine multiple disks organized through stripping or mirroring.
+- Use block storage for RAID Volumes, where you combine multiple disks organized through stripping or mirroring.